 Daniela Emminger, Dana Grigorcea, and Stefanie de Velasco

-This year’s overarching theme, “The New Nostalgia,“ highlights compelling new works by Stefanie de Velasco from Germany (Tigermilch / Tiger Milk), Daniela Emminger from Austria (Kafka mit Flügeln / Kafka with Wings), and Dana Grigorcea from Switzerland (Das primäre Gefühl der Schuldlosigkeit /An Instinctive Feeling of Innocence) that explore self-discovery, memory, multicultural identity and friendship, and the relationships between past and present.
-The writers will be joined on stage by prominent Washington, D.C. authors E. Ethelbert Miller, Melissa Scholes Young, and Josh Weiner for discussion and reading (in English).
+This year’s overarching theme, “The New Nostalgia,“ highlighted compelling new works by Stefanie de Velasco from Germany (Tigermilch / Tiger Milk), Daniela Emminger from Austria (Kafka mit Flügeln / Kafka with Wings), and Dana Grigorcea from Switzerland (Das primäre Gefühl der Schuldlosigkeit /An Instinctive Feeling of Innocence) that explore self-discovery, memory, multicultural identity and friendship, and the relationships between past and present.
+The writers were joined on stage by prominent Washington, D.C. authors E. Ethelbert Miller, Melissa Scholes Young, and Josh Weiner for discussion and reading (in English).

 Presented in partnership with The Writer’s Center.

 When: Monday, April 1, 2019 | 6:30 pm

 Stefanie de Velasco, born 1978 in Oberhausen, studied European Ethnology and Political Science in Bonn, Berlin, and Warsaw.
 In 2011 she received the Literaturpreis Prenzlauer Berg for her debut novel.
 In 2012, she was a fellow at the writers‘ workshop of the Jürgen Ponto Foundation.
 In 2013, she received the writing fellowship of the Schöppingen Artists' Village.
 At the moment, she is a fellow at the Munich Screenplay Workshop.
 She lives and works in Berlin.